gitalvininfo/gitalvininfo/README.md

-### My focus is software development, frontend web development and blockchain app development. <br /> I'm trying to find a time to learn Game Dev, Android and IOS Mobile Dev.
+### My focus is software development, frontend web, and blockchain app. <br /> I'm trying to find a time to learn Game Dev, Android.

 - 🌱 Topics so far: **Web Development (Angular, React, PlainJS), Crash Courses, Blockchain apps, Console applications and much more...**
 - 🚀 I’m currently working on a few new repos every single night.